IanDarwin/CourseFiles936/sourcecode/ex71solution/README.txt

 There are only two solution files here.
-The student work is done in the javee application instead.
+The student work is done in the ticketmanor-ee application instead.